sapnajohn01/Robotics/Motion-Applying Denavit-Hartenberg Parameters to Model a Robot Arm.md

+Assignment 4: Applying Denavit-Hartenberg Parameters to Model a Robot Arm

 🧠 Step 1: Understand DH Convention

 The Denavit-Hartenberg (DH) convention standardizes how coordinate frames are assigned to each joint in a serial manipulator.
 For each link  , define four parameters:\